GUIDE TO BUILDING OGRE

 the install location by changing the variable CMAKE_INSTALL_PREFIX in

-To build Ogre for the iPhone, you need to check the option
+To build Ogre for the iOS, you need to check the option

 project.
 Unfortunately, you will now have to do a few manual steps to

 A Xcode project has now been generated in the build directory, so